 I’m a heavy user of social media, including Soundcloud, Facebook, LinkedIn, and Twitter.
 I also created a website to further promote my work.
 Successful partnerships with one author can lead to a connection to another with the same publisher; continual outreach is required to grow such connections.

 I recently recorded a demo in a professional studio with a coach, and will soon begin the process of sending that out along with identifying potential recipients via cold calls.

 What’s the most challenging part of running Sara Sounds?

 It’s very difficult to start out in a new field, especially when working in the “gig economy,” and after having done something different for so long.
 It’s a good and welcome kind of challenge, however, to learn new things and improve one’s self every day!

 The logo for Sara Sounds has been described as accessible, clear, and easy to read.
 The soothing blue color and visual of sound waves paired with a modern and creative font provide clients with a clear idea of what the company offers.

-Why did you decide to design your logo rather than hiring a designer?
+Why did you decide to design a logo rather than hiring a designer?

 I had an idea of what I was looking for and needed a quick turnaround.
 Logojoy’s premium package offered all I needed to secure a professional brand to use across social media outlets, as well as on business-related print items.